Blaizzy/mlx-embeddings/docs/Gems,-Eggs-and-Perl-Modules.md

 # Gems, Eggs and Perl Modules

-On a fresh macOS installation there are three empty directories for add-ons available to all users:
+On a fresh macOS installation there are two empty directories for add-ons available to all users:

 * `/Library/Ruby`
-* `/Library/Python`
 * `/Library/Perl`

-You need sudo to install to these like so: `sudo gem install`, `sudo easy_install` or `sudo cpan -i`.
+You need sudo to install to these like so: `sudo gem install` or `sudo cpan -i`.

 ## Python packages (eggs) without sudo using system Python